anchittandon/Disaster-prediction/README.md

 # Summary
-Training the model on previous data
+Training the model on previous data.
 Taking USER's Location from the APP.
 Running the algo at back-end
 Predicting the chances of flood.